Three Skewed Matrix Variate Distributions: Example

-In the first simulation, we took $\lambda_1=2, \omega_1=2$ for the generalized hyperbolic, $\gamma_1=2$ for the variance-gamma, and $\tgamma_1=4$ for the NIG.
-For the second simulation, we took $\lambda_2=-2,\omega=2$ for the generalized hyperbolic, $\gamma_2=4$ for the variance-gamma and $\tgamma_2=2$ for the NIG.
-In Figure \ref{fig:Sim1} (Appendix~\ref{sec:app}), we show the marginal distributions of the columns for each distribution of a typical dataset for Simulation 1.
+We take the additional parameters to be $\lambda_2=-2$, $\omega=2$ for the matrix variate generalized hyperbolic, $\gamma_2=4$ for the matrix variate variance-gamma and $\tgamma_2=2$ for the matrix variate NIG distribution.
+In Figure~1 (Appendix~A), we show the marginal distributions of the columns for each distribution of a typical dataset.
 We label the columns V1, V2, V3, and V4.
-The marginal location is shown by the red dashed line.
-We can clearly see the differences in concentration around the location parameter with the MVNIG distribution being the most concentrated, and the MVGH distribution being the least concentrated.
-We also note the obvious difference in the skewness parameter, with V3 being symmetric around the location, whereas for V1, V2, and V4, the distribution is clearly skewed.
-In Figure \ref{fig:Sim2} (Appendix~\ref{sec:app}), we show similar plots for Simulation 2.
-We can clearly see the difference in the concentration parameter for the MVGH distribution.
+The marginal location (mode) is shown by the red dashed line.

-We now look at the parameter estimates.
-We show the component-wise means and standard deviations (in brackets), of the parameter estimates.
-In Table \ref{tab:Sim1_Res}, we show the results for Simulation 1.
-We see that for all three of the distributions, we get good average estimates.
-However, we see that for the matrix variate generalized hyperbolic distribution, we have slightly more variation in the estimates of the location parameters.
-Also, the matrix variate NIG has a lot more variation in the estimates of the skewness.
+The component-wise means and standard deviations (in brackets) of the parameter estimates are given in Table~\ref{tab:Sim2_Res}.
+For all three of the distributions, we get good average estimates in general.
+However, one unexpected outcome is the estimate for $\lambda$ for the matrix variate generalized hyperbolic distribution.

-In Table \ref{tab:Sim2_Res}, we show similar results for Simulation 2.
-One obvious result that is unexpected is the estimate for $\lambda$ for the matrix variate generalized hyperbolic distribution.
 The estimate is very different from the true value, and there is a very large amount of variation.
-We also notice a deflation in absolute value for the estimates of the skewness as well as a fair amount of variation.
-One possible explanation is that the generalized hyperbolic distribution is over-parameterized, and thus the deflation in the estimates for the skewness could be compensation for the increased value of $\lambda$.
+We also notice a deflation, in absolute value, of the estimated entries of the skewness matrix $\vecA$ as well as a fair amount of variation.
+One possible explanation is that the generalized hyperbolic distribution is over-parameterized; in which case, the deflation in the estimates for the entries of $\vecA$ could be compensation for the increased value of $\lambda$.